 In 2011, Seattle Magazine famously reported that Seattle has a dog obsession.
 At the time, there were more dogs in Seattle than children.
 Whether or not that’s still the case, there’s no debating that Seattle is still one of the most dog-friendly cities in the nation.

 Unfortunately, when dogs and people live in close quarters, dogs will sometimes attack humans and cause serious injuries.
 According to the Insurance Information Institute, Washington ranked 21st in the nation in dog bite-related insurance claims in 2018, with 317 insurance claims relating to dog bites.
-Some of the most tragic and upsetting cases of injuries, and even death, from dog bites, involve small children who do not know the warning signs of a dog that feels threatened.

 If you or a loved one suffered a severe injury in a dog attack, you may have the right to take legal action for damages under Washington law.
 To learn more, contact the experienced Seattle dog bite liability lawyers at Boohoff Law today.